Loving v. Virginia: In popular culture

 In music, Nanci Griffith's 2009 album The Loving Kind is named for the Lovings and includes a song about them.
 Satirist Roy Zimmerman's 2009 song "The Summer of Loving" is about the Lovings and their 1967 case.
 The title is a reference to the Summer of Love.
+The opera Loving v Virginia by Damien Geter and Jessica Murphy Moo premiered in the spring of 2025 with Virginia Opera and The Richmond Symphony.

 A 2015 novel by the French journalist Gilles Biassette, L'amour des Loving ("The Love of the Lovings", ISBN 978-2917559598), recounts the life of the Lovings and their case.
 A photo-essay about the couple by Grey Villet, created just before the case, was republished in 2017.